instead-hub/instead/doc/stead3_en.md

 end
 ```

-When the procedural generation using pixels whether to use a noise Perlina.
+When the procedural generation using pixels it is conveniently to use Perlin noise.
 In
 INSTEAD there are functions:

 - instead.noise1(x) - 1D Perlin noise;